Serena Stopped: Osaka Beats Williams in Australian Open SF

 Spectators were back in the stands on Thursday after they were barred from attending the tournament for five days during a local COVID-19 lockdown.
 About 7,000 people were allowed into the stadium for Williams-Osaka, roughly half of capacity.

-On the hottest day of the hard-court tournament so far — 85 degrees Fahrenheit (30 Celsius) — Osaka got out to a shaky start, perhaps prodded into pressing in her opening service game by a booming cross-court backhand return winner from Williams on the match’s second point.
+On the hottest day of the hard-court tournament so far — the temperature topped 85 degrees Fahrenheit (30 Celsius) — Osaka got out to a shaky start, perhaps prodded into pressing in her opening service game by a booming cross-court backhand return winner from Williams on the match’s second point.

 That was followed by a double-fault, a wild forehand and, eventually, a netted backhand that handed over a break.
 Quickly, Williams went up 2-0, then held another break point with a chance to lead 3-0 after another double-fault by Osaka.